KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 * Many Jekyll code-bases exist on GitHub to learn from
 * Fairly easy to deploy
 * Can use a custom domain
+* Automated blog post creation out of the box

 Cons
 * Static framework (as opposted to dynamic)